 Look for the most unassuming and quiet little establishment on Weichselstraße when you search for Jaja.
 A classic Neukölln bar, where wine bottles line raw brick walls and entirely random pieces of chairs and tables invite you to linger.
 The Jaja wine philosophy is all about small, artisanal producers that refrain from intervening with their wines; the 300 bottle cellar is (to no surprise) heavily dominated by France, but also features selected producers from Germany, Italy and Spain.
 A selection that’s been attracting natural wine fans from near and far to Jaja ever since the doors opened in 2016.

 Chef Diaz walked through the doors of Jaja with an intention to create a menu that matches the wine list, but the more I eat of this food, I’m thinking this might eventually steal the show altogether – that’s how interesting it is.
 Ask the chef and she’ll tell you she cooks a “cuisine de marchés”, food based on whatever is available at local markets and therefore heavily influenced by seasonality.
-Like the butter fried forrest mushrooms she serves with roasted seeds and a pickled egg yolk or the roasted pumpkin with chestnut cream – simple and excruciatingly honest dishes as well as a perfectly showcase of seasonality.
+Like the butter fried forest mushrooms she serves with roasted seeds and a pickled egg yolk or the roasted pumpkin with chestnut cream – simple and excruciatingly honest dishes as well as a perfectly showcase of seasonality.
 These smaller bar dishes are complemented by one or two plates for the bigger hunger and there is always a bowl of finger-licking good pasta on the menu.
-This homemade pasta dishes are all about comfort and come in various shapes, like a sensational venison ragout with strazzopatellli, a bowl only rivaled by its menu successor of squid ink tagliatelle with fried squid and nduja sausage and hands down one of the better basta dishes I’ve had in Berlin this year.
+This homemade pasta dishes are all about comfort and come in various shapes, like a sensational venison ragout with strazzopatellli, a bowl only rivalled by its menu successor of squid ink tagliatelle with fried squid and nduja sausage and hands down one of the better pasta dishes I’ve had in Berlin this year.
 I mean that.
-Diaz also likes to add captivating autobiographical elements to her cooking, like a Mussel Escabeche toast that comes on a fat slab of sourdough bread and where the generous addition of chopped coriander works magic with the saucy mussels in their acidic tomato sauce.
+Diaz also likes to add captivating autobiographical elements to her cooking, like a Mussel escabeche toast that comes on a fat slab of sourdough bread and where the generous addition of chopped coriander works magic with the saucy mussels in their acidic tomato sauce.

 “We can only dream of the things that are yet to come out of this kitchen.”